South Street Seaport Museum

 ABOUT SOUTH STREET SEAPORT MUSEUM

-The South Street Seaport Museum, located in the heart of the South Street Seaport Historic District in New York City, preserves and interprets the history of New York as a great port city.
-Founded in 1967, and designated by Congress as America’s National Maritime Museum, the Museum houses an extensive collection of works of art, artifacts, and archival material, a maritime reference library, exhibition galleries and education spaces, working nineteenth century print shops, and an active fleet of historic vessels that all work to tell the story of “Where New York Begins.”
+The South Street Seaport Museum, located in the heart of the historic seaport district in New York City, preserves and interprets the history of New York as a great port city.
+Founded in 1967, and designated by Congress as America’s National Maritime Museum, the Museum houses an extensive collection of works of art and artifacts, a maritime reference library, exhibition galleries and education spaces, working nineteenth century print shops, and an active fleet of historic vessels that all work to tell the story of “Where New York Begins.”

 We are a group of writers who love Irish and Celtic arts.
 Some of us are performers; musicians; actors; some of us are authors; some of us journalists.
 Check this out for a list of our writers!